nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter10_chapter_10_sanctified_prepared_for_god_s_purpose.md

 <!-- p57 -->
 It is not our academic knowledge of truth that transforms us and renews our minds, it is our personal experience of truth.
-We are sanctified by His truth! (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="17" data-verses="17" data-lang="en" data-version="NKJV">John 17:17</span>).
+We are sanctified by His truth! (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="17" data-verses="17" data-lang="en" data-version="NKJV">John 17:17</span>).

 <!-- p58 -->